abinit/abinit/doc/tutorial/nlo.md

 knowledge of the ground-state and first-order wavefunctions, see [[cite:Gonze1989]] and [[cite:Gonze1995]].
-Our study will therefore include the following steps : (i) computation of the ground-state wavefunctions and density; (ii) determination of the first-order wavefunctions and construction of the related databases for second and third- order energy derivatives, (iii) combination of the different databases and analysis to get the physical properties of interest.
+Our study will therefore include the following steps : (i) computation of the ground-state wavefunctions and density; (ii) determination of wavefunctions derivatives and construction of the related databases for second and third- order energy derivatives, (iii) combination of the different databases and analysis to get the physical properties of interest.